 Certainly, there is overlap.
 Because managing a case or matter is central to a law firm's business, case management is often included under the umbrella of practice management.
 Mary Juetten, founder of Traklight and EvolveLaw and author of Small Law KPIs: How to measure your way to greater profits, sums up the relationship in this way:

 "To me, case management is part of overall practice management or running the business that is your firm or legal department.
 Practice management includes all activities within the workflow from developing new business through case management, billing, and collections to measuring client experience."

 Because most legal tech companies lack specificity in the marketing of their solutions and use both phrases interchangeably, it can be difficult to tell without diving deeply into the software if it is heavier on the case or practice management side.
 I think this has contributed to the so-called "saturation" of the case management market.
 Legal tech companies should provide more clarity to their customers (law firms) on how much of a system's functionality falls under practice management proper or under case management.
-Unfortunately, many of the solutions markerted as "case management" are primarily practice management solutions with only a few solid case management features.
+Unfortunately, many of the solutions marketed as "case management" are primarily practice management solutions with only a few solid case management features.

-While some commentators argue that the differences between case and practice management are still a bit fuzzy, we think this may be a side-effect of overzelous marketing.
+While some commentators argue that the differences between case and practice management are still a bit fuzzy, we think this may be a side-effect of overzealous marketing.
 Case management and practice management are different things.
 Lawyers will have more success finding the tools that they truly need by understanding the differences between these categories.
 For their part, vendors can help by using the terms case management and practice management clearly and consistently: we as an industry need to provide more transparency into the actual solutions our applications offer.